kstrafe/private-music-player/README.md

 # Useful Info #

-The site indexes the music directory every 10 minutes, and the website on the client side requests the index from the server every 10 minutes.
+The server indexes the music directory every 10 minutes.
+The client requests the index from the server every 10 minutes.

 Use the `new-password` script to create a new password file.